 - a) Undergraduate cumulative GPA of 3.0 or higher.
-Transfer students must demonstrate at least 12 hours of earned credit at CNU with a GPA of 3.0 or higher. - b) GPA in the student's major of at least 3.0. - c) Submission of one of the following (must be less than five years old): - i) The SAT taken prior to March 1, 2016 a score of 1100 with at least 530 on the Verbal section and 530 on t the Math section; - ii) The SAT taken on or after March 1, 2016 a score of 1170 with at least 580 on the Evidence-based Reading & Writing section and at least 560 on the Math section. - iii) ACT Score of a composite score of 24, with the ACT math score no less than 22, and an English plus Reading score no less than 46; - iv) Graduate Record Examination (GRE) score of at least 295 for Verbal and Quantitative sections combined is required.
+Transfer students must demonstrate at least 12 hours of earned credit at CNU with a GPA of 3.0 or higher. - b) GPA in the student's major of at least 3.0. - c) Submission of one of the following (must be less than five years old): - i) The SAT taken prior to March 1, 2016 a score of 1100 with at least 530 on the Verbal section and 530 on the Math section; - ii) The SAT taken on or after March 1, 2016 a score of 1170 with at least 580 on the Evidence- based Reading & Writing section and at least 560 on the Math section. - iii) ACT Score of a composite score of 24, with the ACT math score no less than 22, and an English plus Reading score no less than 46; - iv) Graduate Record Examination (GRE) score of at least 295 for Verbal and Quantitative sections combined.
 It is highly desirable to have a reasonably balanced score between the Verbal and Quantitative sections.
 Those with a combined score of 300 or above should experience success in the graduate program. - d) Two completed recommendation forms are required.
-One must be from a faculty member in the major who has taught or mentored the student in a major course or research project. - e) Procurement of a thesis advisor.
-Prospective students should contact faculty members with similar research interests to determine if they are accepting new graduate students and are encouraged to speak with the Graduate Program Coordinator if they need assistance selecting a faculty member to contact.
-Students will only be admitted into the program if a faculty member has formally agreed to serve as the thesis advisor and has expressed that agreement to the Graduate Program Coordinator.
+One must be from a faculty member in the major who has taught or mentored the student in a major course or research project. - e) Identification of a thesis advisor and submission of a completed Procurement of a Thesis Advisor form.
+Prospective students should contact faculty members with similar research interests to determine if they are accepting new graduate students and are encouraged to speak with the Graduate Program Director if they need assistance selecting a faculty member to contact.
+Students will only be admitted into the program if a faculty member has formally agreed to serve as the thesis advisor. - f) Students will also provide evidence of satisfactory completion of a broad background of undergraduate courses including, yet not limited to: cellular biology, molecular biology, organismal biology, ecology, genetics, and statistics, as well as complete sequences of general and organic chemistry.